Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Quantum Mechanics and Simple Modules

 The poles of the integral (\ref{eq:wzwintegral}) are parametrised by $p$-coloured vertical Young diagrams with $N$ total boxes, specifically: $s_a=z^{-k_a}x_a^{-1}$ and $k_1+\ldots +k_p=N$.
 Evaluating the residues at these poles we find:

-One can show using specialised Macdonald polynomial raising operators, see appendix \ref{appendix:handsawmilne}, that this expression is in fact a polynomial in $x_i$.
-In particular it is a Milne polynomial in the $x_i$ labelled by the partition $(\zeta^N)$ and with parameter $z$:
+Using specialised Macdonald polynomial raising operators, see appendix \ref{appendix:handsawmilne}, one can show that this expression is in fact a polynomial in $x_i$.
+In particular it is a Milne polynomial in the $x_i$ variables labelled by the partition $(\mathfrak{n}^N)$ and with parameter $z$:

 Milne polynomials have a positive integral Schur expansion via the Kostka polynomial transition matrix: